RishiMishra2005/Single-Page-Web-Applications-with-AngularJS/README.md

 Coursera-Single-Page-Web-Applications-with-AngularJS
-Single Page Web Applications with AngularJS-Assignments
+Single Page Web Applications with AngularJS-Assignments Review the links properly and try to deploy it on your end.
 Dear all -

 Solution for assignement 1 is completed, and the github web url for accessing the application in the web is given below,